What is special with RonDB#

 then the transaction will be started at the node where the record with primary key column pk equal to 1 is stored.
 This can be found by using the hash on the primary key (or distribution key if only a part of the primary key is used to distribute the records).

-The next problem in a shared nothing database is that the number of partitions grows with the number of nodes and in RonDB also with the number of threads used.
+The next problem in a shared-nothing database is that the number of partitions grows with the number of nodes and in RonDB also with the number of threads used.
 When scanning the table using some ordered index it is necessary to scan all partitions unless the partition key is fully provided.Thus the cost of scanning using ordered index grows with a growing cluster.

 To counter this it is important to use partition pruned index scans as much as possible.
 A partition pruned index scan is an index scan where the full partition key is provided as part of the index scan.
-Since the partition key is provided we can limit the search to the partition that the rows with this partition key are stored.
+Since the partition key is provided we can limit the search to the partition where rows with this partition key are stored.

-If it isn't possible to use partition pruned index scans there is one more method to decrease cost of ordered index scans.
-By default tables are distributed over all nodes and all ldm threads (ldm stands for Local Database Manager and contains the record storage, hash indexes and ordered indexes and the local recovery logic).
-It is possible to specify when creating the table to use less partitions in the table.
+If it isn’t possible to use partition pruned index scans there is one more method to decrease cost of ordered index scans.
+By default, tables are distributed over all nodes and all ldm threads (ldm stands for Local Database Manager and contains the record storage, hash indexes and ordered indexes and the local recovery logic).
+It is possible to specify when creating the table to use fewer partitions in the table.
 The minimum is to have one partition per node group by using standard partitioning schemes.
-It is possible to specify the exact number of partitions, but when specifying an exact number of partitions the data will not be evenly spread over the nodes, this requires more understanding of the system and its behaviour.
-Therefore we have designed options that use less partitions in a balanced manner.
+It is possible to specify the exact number of partitions, but when specifying an exact number of partitions the data will not be evenly spread over the nodes, this requires more understanding of the system and its behavior.
+Therefore we have designed options that use fewer partitions in a balanced manner.

 In RonDB we have added a new thread type called query threads.
 This makes it possible to read a partition from multiple threads concurrently.
 This makes it possible to increase scalability without having to create more partitions.
 In RonDB a table gets 6 partitions per table per node group by default.

-They use the id of the parent directory as distribution key which gives good use of partitioned pruned index scans for almost all file operations.
+They use the ID of the parent directory as a distribution key which gives good use of partitioned pruned index scans for almost all file operations.
 They have shown that this scaled to at least 12 data nodes and 60 application nodes (they ran out of lab resources to show any bigger clusters).

 A presentation of these results in a research paper at the 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing won the IEEE Scale Challenge Award in 2017.